Cathode ray tube: Burn-in

 Burn-in is when images are physically "burned" into the screen of the CRT; this occurs due to degradation of the phosphors due to prolonged electron bombardment of the phosphors, and happens when a fixed image or logo is left for too long on the screen, causing it to appear as a "ghost" image or, in severe cases, also when the CRT is off.
 To counter this, screensavers were used in computers to minimize burn-in.
-Burn-in is not exclusive to CRTs, as it also happens to plasma displays and OLED displays.

 Evacuation

 The CRT's partial vacuum of 0.01 Pa to 0.133 uPa or less is evacuated or exhausted in a ~375–475 °C oven in a process called baking or bake-out.
-The evacuation process also outgasses any materials inside the CRT, while decomposing others such as the polyvinyl alcohol used to apply the phosphors.
+The evacuation process also outgasses any materials inside the CRT, while decomposing others such as the polyvinyl alcohol (PVA) used to apply the phosphors.
 The heating and cooling are done gradually to avoid inducing stress, stiffening and possibly cracking the glass; the oven heats the gases inside the CRT, increasing the speed of the gas molecules which increases the chances of them getting drawn out by the vacuum pump.
 The temperature of the CRT is kept to below that of the oven, and the oven starts to cool just after the CRT reaches 400 °C, or, the CRT was kept at a temperature higher than 400 °C for up to 15–55 minutes.
 The CRT was heated during or after evacuation, and the heat may have been used simultaneously to melt the frit in the CRT, joining the screen and funnel.
 The pump used is a turbomolecular pump or a diffusion pump.
 Formerly mercury vacuum pumps were also used.
 After baking, the CRT is disconnected ("sealed or tipped off") from the vacuum pump.
 The getter is then fired using an RF (induction) coil.
 The getter is usually in the funnel or in the neck of the CRT.
 The getter material which is often barium-based, catches any remaining gas particles as it evaporates due to heating induced by the RF coil (that may be combined with exothermic heating within the material); the vapor fills the CRT, trapping any gas molecules that it encounters and condenses on the inside of the CRT forming a layer that contains trapped gas molecules.
 Hydrogen may be present in the material to help distribute the barium vapor.
 The material is heated to temperatures above 1000 °C, causing it to evaporate.
 Partial loss of vacuum in a CRT can result in a hazy image, blue glowing in the neck of the CRT, flashovers, loss of cathode emission or focusing problems.